 The salary deferral period may not be less than one year and may not exceed six consecutive years.
-The deferred portion of salary will be deposited with an approved financial institution and will accrue interest.
+The deferred portion of salary will be deposited in a trust account in the employee's name and will accrue interest.

 LEAVE PERIOD